← all stories

 Yomimono stories · updated

-Toho has expanded its international distribution network through a series of acquisitions.
-In October 2024, it acquired US distributor GKIDS.
-In November 2024, it launched a Singapore-based Asian hub.
-On December 19, Toho announced it had acquired all shares of Glasgow-based Anime Limited from Germany's Plaion Pictures, gaining immediate distribution capabilities in the UK and France across theatrical, home video, TV, streaming, and merchandise.
-Toho will also establish a European regional headquarters in London, led by Toho Global, its overseas business division.
-Anime Limited founder Andrew Partridge will join the leadership team of the new European base.
-Toho and Plaion Pictures have agreed to a strategic alliance, with Plaion extending Toho's distribution reach into Germany, Italy, and other European markets.
+Toho has moved aggressively to build a direct global distribution network.
+In December 2025, the company acquired UK distributor Anime Limited from Germany's Plaion Pictures, gaining immediate theatrical, home video, TV, streaming, and merchandise capabilities in the UK and France.
+Toho also established a European regional headquarters in London, led by its overseas division Toho Global.
+Anime Limited founder Andrew Partridge joined the leadership team of the new European base.
+A parallel strategic alliance with Plaion extends Toho's reach into Germany, Italy, and other European markets.
+The deal follows Toho's acquisition of US distributor GKIDS in October 2024 and the launch of a Singapore-based Asian hub in November 2024.
 Toho cited the European anime market's estimated value of $4.77 billion in 2024, projected to reach $9.05 billion by 2030, as context for the expansion.

 Key facts

-- Toho acquired all shares of Glasgow-based Anime Limited from Germany's Plaion Pictures, gaining distribution capabilities in the UK and France. ↗
+- Toho acquired all shares of Glasgow-based anime distributor Anime Limited from Germany's Plaion Pictures, gaining distribution capabilities in the UK and France. ↗

-- Toho will establish a European regional headquarters in London, led by Toho Global, with Anime Limited founder Andrew Partridge joining the leadership team. ↗
+- Toho established a European regional headquarters in London, led by Toho Global. ↗

-- Toho and Plaion Pictures agreed to a strategic alliance, with Plaion extending Toho's distribution reach into Germany, Italy, and other European markets. ↗
+- Toho and Plaion Pictures agreed to a strategic alliance extending Toho's distribution reach into Germany, Italy, and other European markets. ↗

 - Gas Man production scale